noopkat/avr-pizza/README.md

 ### With external libraries

-To compile a simple sketch custom library dependencies, a `libraries` option is needed containing the paths to the top level directory of each library:
+To compile a sketch with custom library dependencies, a `libraries` option is needed containing the paths to the top level directory of each library:

 ```js
 var avrpizza = require('avr-pizza');